prog4biol/pfb2024/pfb.md

 ## Functions

 Functions consist of several lines of code that do something useful and that you want to run more than once.
-There are built-in functions in python.
+There are built-in functions in Python.
 You can also write your own.
 You also give your function a name so you can refer to it in your code.
 This avoids copying and pasting the same code to many places in your script and makes your code easier to read.

 Let's see some examples.